 Hair Loss and Catagen Phase: What’s the Link?

 Hair loss can have a number of causes.
-However, the majority of individuals with hair loss suffer from a condition called Androgenetic Alopecia (AGA).
+However, the majority of individuals with it suffer from a condition called Androgenetic Alopecia (AGA).

 This is more commonly referred to as male-pattern baldness (or female-pattern baldness), and it affects over 80 million men and women in the United States alone.